Bertral/Dofus-Bookworm/readme.md

 I commit a result file whenever I make progress on it.

-Google Chrome needs to be installed on your machine, for this script to work.
+Google Chrome needs to be installed on your machine for this script to work.

 As usual, python package requirements can be installed with ```pip install -r requirements.txt```.